 Duties of Authors

 Authors should follow the format of reporting the original research with accurate data gathered.
 The author should include sufficient detail and references to allow others to replicate the work.
+Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.
 It is unacceptable if the author performs malpractices in the paper.
+Review and professional publication articles should also be accurate and objective, and editorial 'opinion' works should be clearly identified as such.

 Originality and Plagiarism